 - Exchange Value

-And here’s the best part: These principles work independently of economies or private practices.
+And here’s the best part: These principles work independently of economies or the ups and downs of any single practice.
 The alchemist’s tools are portable.

-Let’s look at them one at a time.
+Let’s look at these tools one at a time.

-This principle has two parts: seeing value in yourself, and seeing opportunities to create value by being aware of what others may need or want.
+This principle has two parts: seeing the value in yourself and seeing opportunities to create value by being aware of what others may need or want.

 Even during the Great Depression, people found a way to make a living, and some people made fortunes.
 It continues to fascinate me that during every U.S. recession, more new small businesses are started than during the good times.